 Check out this video of Christina Comfort, the local Blue Water Task Force Coordinator, collecting a water sample and explaining why having current water quality information is so imortant to beachgoers.

-Surfrider's Oahu Chapter operates it's Blue Water Task program with the goal of protecting public health at the beach.
+Surfrider's Oahu Chapter operates it's Blue Water Task Force program with the goal of protecting public health at the beach.
 Unfortunately, a number of sources fo pollution affects coastal waterways including cesspools, stormwater runoff, and pollution from agricultural sources.
-Please read the blog below written by Christina Comfort that explains the Oahu Blue Water Task Force program.
+Please read the blog below written by Christina Comfort that explains the Oahu Blue Water Task Force program:

 The Hawaii Department of Health monitors beaches on Oahu for bacterial indicators of fecal pollution, but they cannot cover every public beach or coastal access site.
 To help meet this public health need, the Oahu Chapter has re-launched our Blue Water Task Force water testing program to extend the coverage of monitoring efforts with citizen science.
 Basically we are helping to provide water quality information at more beaches, more often, so beachgoers and those who love to swim, surf, paddle and play in the water have the information they need to avoid getting sick.

 The Blue Water Task Force (BWTF) is the Surfrider Foundation’s volunteer water testing program.
 BWTF volunteers measure fecal indicator bacteria in beach and coastal waters, which if present, can indicate infective agents in the fecal pollution that make people sick.
 In our new Oahu program, volunteers sample beach and coastal recreational waters at approximately a dozen locations including beaches in Honolulu, on the windward side, and on the north shore.
 Many (though not all) of the sites are from areas where there is a high concentration of cesspools in the nearby neighborhoods.